changju784/5G-Network-Drone-Testing/README.md

-## AT&T 5G Network Drone Testing  - Red Team - Project Description
+## Drone 5G Network Performance Modeling  - Red Team - Project Description

 ## Visions and Goals of the Project